 Overview

-Problem Statement – Why OOB-SHAKEN is needed
+Problem Statement – Why OOB-SHAKEN is needed?

 STIR/SHAKEN describes a framework for originating service providers to create a SHAKEN PASSporT that can be carried by the SIP signaling protocol to cryptographically attest the identity of callers.

 Not all telephone calls use SIP signaling.
-Some calls use SIP for only part of their signaling path.
-Some IP network equipment and software do not reliably deliver large SIP header fields end-to-end.
+Some calls use SIP for only part of their signaling path, and some IP network equipment and software do not reliably deliver large SIP header fields end-to-end.